Pratikshinde55/Grafana-interact-CloudWatch/README.md

 ## Grafana interact with aws:

-Grafana nither collect data nor store data, Grafana feedig or taking data from Data Source.
+Grafana neither collect data nor store data, Grafana feedig or taking data from Data Source.

-AWS cloud have their own "CloudWatch" for collecting metrics.
+AWS cloud have their own **"CloudWatch"** for collecting metrics.

 Now, we connect grafana to CloudWatch Data Source".